Xanthomonas axonopodis Starr and Garces pathovar aurantifolii

 5. Incubate the tubes and plate at 30oC for 48 hours.

-Colonies on #332 plates are yellow, mucoid, round, compact, and entire.
-Some colonies have a spreading margin.
+Colonies on #332 plates are yellow, smooth, compact, round, entire with some spreading, and translucent.

 Additional information on this culture is available on the ATCC web site at www.atcc.org.